KOLD-TV: Evening News, Knight-Ridder, and News-Press and Gazette ownership

 In December 1968, Autry and Chauncey announced the sale of KOLD-TV, separate from the radio station, for $3.8 million to the Universal Communications Corporation, the broadcasting arm of the Detroit-based Evening News Association.
-The FCC approved of the deal in 1969, though it required the E. W. Scripps Trust to divest itself of its holding in the Evening News Association, as Scripps-Howard Broadcasting owned four VHF stations (of a limit of five), and Evening News now would own two (KOLD-TV and WWJ-TV in Detroit).
+The FCC approved the deal in 1969, though it required the E. W. Scripps Trust to divest itself of its holding in the Evening News Association, as Scripps-Howard Broadcasting owned four VHF stations (of a limit of five), and Evening News now would own two (KOLD-TV and WWJ-TV in Detroit).
 The commission tweaked the ruling to allow Scripps to retain an interest of one percent.
 The radio station, split from channel 13, reverted to its former KOPO designation.

 The Gannett Company purchased the Evening News Association on September 5, 1985, for $717 million, thwarting a $566 million hostile takeover bid by L.P.
 Media Inc., owned by television producer Norman Lear and media executive A. Jerrold Perenchio.
 The merged company could not retain channel 13.
 Gannett already owned the Tucson Citizen newspaper, and channel 13's signal slightly overlapped with Gannett-owned KPNX in Phoenix.
 Gannett subsequently divested KOLD-TV—along with KTVY in Oklahoma City and WALA-TV in Mobile, Alabama—to Knight-Ridder Broadcasting for $160 million.

 In October 1988, Knight-Ridder announced its intent to sell the company's station group to help reduce a $929 million debt load and finance a $353 million acquisition of online information provider Dialog Information Services.
 The News-Press & Gazette Company (NPG) acquired KOLD on June 26, 1989, spending $18 million.
 It implemented budget cuts in the newsroom, which was wracked by employee turnover as a result.
 NPG also moved KOLD from Mount Bigelow to the Tucson Mountains west of the city; this improved reception in some parts of the city that had terrain blockages, but it created signal ingress issues for cable subscribers.
 More critically, it impaired the signal for many over-the-air viewers, notably in outlying areas such as Benson, Arizona.
 A 1985 study done for KVOA, KGUN, and KOLD estimated a Tucson Mountains move would affect 15 percent of the station's viewers.